Read all our latest news!

 Read our Data Protection Policy

-Galleries: Check out our picture galleries and relive the 2024 Fringe!
+Galleries: Check out our picture galleries!

-Community Links: https://buxtonfestivalfringe.blogspot.com/2024/09/matchmaking-in-community-with-buxton.html Read about our performers' activities in the community during last year's Fringe.
+Community Links: Read about our performers' activities in the community during last year's Fringe.

 Trains and buses: We try to encourage sustainable travel to the Fringe.
 For the past few years, our posters have featured on local buses as part of an on-going partnership with D&G and High Peak Buses.
-For info on tickets and fares, including some great deals, check out D&G and High Peak Buses websites.
-We are also collaborating with High Peak and Hope Valley Community Rail Partnership to encourage train travel to the Fringe.
-2025 marks the 200th anniversary of the modern railway.
+Do check out their modern, clean buses plus friendly drivers and a range of low-fares and ticketing to meet your requirements, getting out and about for less!
+For info on tickets and fares and local bus services, check out D&G and High Peak Buses websites.
+Single bus fares are currently capped at just £3!

 Friends: You can now become a Fringe Friend via a simple online form.
 You can also take advantage of some fab discounts from local businesses!
 We now have 220 Friends!
 Have you updated your standing order to reflect our revised membership fees?